grngxd/terascript/readme.md

 i dont know

 ## License
-ill sue you into oblivion if you even think about trying to learn from this (its horrendous) (its MIT)
+ill sue you into oblivion if you even think about trying to somehow learn from this mistake (its horrendous) (its MIT)

 ## Contributing
 please dont